So let’s be clear: I think traditional New Year’s resolutions are dumb.

 - I started decluttering my home.

-- I turned my hobby blog into a professional one, got certified in stress management coaching and developed a prayer journal and online courses.
+- I turned my hobby blog into a professional one, got certified in stress management coaching and developed digital products.

 - I started taking better care of myself and embraced biblical rest.